Ohio State can help you improve coordination and movement impacted by injury or disease.

 - Conversion disorder (physical symptoms such as blindness, memory loss or paralysis that are often rooted in psychological causes)

 - Muscular dystrophy

 - Neurological damage related to trauma or bone fractures

 - Spinal cord injury

 - Traumatic brain injury

 Why choose The Ohio State University Wexner Medical Center?

-- We are proud that the Commission on Accreditation of Rehabilitation Facilities (CARF) accredits our Inpatient Rehabilitation Programs at Dodd Hall and our Outpatient Medical Rehabilitation Programs.
+Accredited Care: We are proud that our Inpatient Rehabilitation Programs at Dodd Hall and our Outpatient Medical Rehabilitation Programs are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 CARF recognized our programs as meeting the highest standards in quality, safety and outcome measures, which provide risk-reduction and accountability in our patient care.

 Nation’s Best: Ohio State’s rehabilitation program consistently ranks among the best in the nation.
 As an academic medical center, Ohio State offers comprehensive medical expertise, the most advanced technologies and treatment techniques, and innovative care backed by research knowledge.
 Our team includes biomechanical experts whose study of human motion helps improve patient outcomes and staff who contribute their knowledge to textbooks read by practitioners and students nationwide.

 Unique Services: The Human Motion and Analysis Recovery Program is the only vocational-based program in central Ohio.
 Rehabilitation researchers and physicians at Ohio State were the first in central Ohio, and one of only a few regionally, to incorporate the use of 3-D computer graphics to analyze the coordination of human movement to improve treatment for our patients.
 Our motion analysis system allows patients to participate in clinical research to test new treatments for walking difficulties.